mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours.
 This section aims to draw from these metaphors relatable core principles which may help the impact of this research.

+**Complexity of the findings and emerging pedagogy**

+Beyond practical aspects of dissemination, a further challenge associated with the overall goal of bringing a complex, flexible, learner-driven pedagogy to bear, is addressed by Kynigos , in articulating the limitation of updake of ideas surrounding Microworlds.

+There are a lot of moving parts in the final pedagogy and while I have put in work to address foundational aspects using relatable metaphors, the target audience in terms of coding enviroment designers, represents challenges in terms of complexity.

+I do brand it , and provide useful contributions in concrete instances of work

 #### Harbours - authentic and restrictive